FlynnStudios/portable-cocktail-machine/README.md

 It does not represent a production-qualified product or a completed reliability-validation program.

-The project is presented here as an integrated engineering prototype and design case study.
+The project is presented here as an integrated engineering prototype and system-development case study.

 ---